-Someries Infant and Nursery School is a values-based school where every individual is valued for who they are and what they contribute to our school community.
+Someries Infant School is a values-based school where every individual is valued for who they are and what they contribute to our school community.
 Values-based education at our school supports the spiritual, moral, social and cultural development of every pupil throughout the school.
-Our staff and pupils are involved in promoting values and recognising where others are ‘living the values’.
+Our staff and pupils are involved in promoting values and recognising where others are ‘living our values’.
 Our values have been selected as those which are important within our school community and which will prove important throughout life.

 Read our policy and guidelines for values-based education

 If you look carefully at our Values Tree in our School Hall you will notice that there are names on its leaves.
 These are the names of our Values Champions.